 We help ensure clean marinas

-Our Clean Marina program, now with 74 members throughout Virginia, ensures that the facilities you use to launch and berth your boat employ best practices to keep sewage, petroleum products, and other contaminants out of our waters for healthier fishing.
+Our Clean Marina program, now with more than 70 members throughout Virginia, ensures that the facilities you use to launch and berth your boat employ best practices to keep sewage, petroleum products, and other contaminants out of our waters for healthier fishing.
 Apply these practices to your own boating activities and you can become a certified “Clean Boater.”

 We track harmful algal blooms